-- 1. Call sign. - 2.
+- a.
+When an air traffic control facility is advised of a death, illness, and/or other public health risk, the following information must be forwarded to the Domestic Events Network (DEN): - 1.
+Call sign. - 2.
 Number of suspected cases of illness on board. - 3.
-Nature of the illnesses or other public health risk, if known. - 4.
+Nature of the illness or other public health risk, if known. - 4.
 Number of persons on board. - 5.
 Number of deaths, if applicable. - 6.
-Pilot's intent (for example, continue to destination or divert).

-7. Any request for assistance (for example, needing emergency medical services to meet the aircraft at arrival).
+Pilot's intent (for example, continue to destination or divert). - 7.
+Any request for assistance (for example, needing emergency medical services to meet the aircraft at arrival).